mccraveiro/mongoose-lazy-migration/README.md

 `migrate create <collection name> <title>`

 Example:
-`migrate create users "Add description"`
+`migrate create user "Add description"`

 This will create migration script in `./migrations` with the filename `<collection name>-<version>-<title>`.
-For example, your first migration on the users collection will be `users-001-add-description.js`.
+For example, your first migration on the user collection will be `user-001-add-description.js`.

 Important Note: collection name is case sensitive!